 Nuremberg is just one hour North of Munich by train, which is by far the easiest way to travel in Germany.
 It’s also just 2 hours from Frankfurt, and 5 hours from Berlin, so there’s really no excuse to not visit.
 Planning a day trip to Nuremberg couldn’t be easier.

 The Deutsche Bahn is Germany’s most popular train carrier for long-distance train rides, and it’s easy to book trains online in advance.
 If you don’t have much time and are staying in Munich you can take a day trip from Munich to Nuremberg.

-If you are flying internationally, there is Nuremberg International Airport, and also Munich Airport which is only an hour away, and you can easily fly into either airport.
+If you are flying internationally, there is Nuremberg International Airport, and also Munich Airport which is only an hour away, and you can easily fly to either airport.

 An organized tour

-Here are some ideas of a day trip to Nuremberg you could have in mind:
+Here are some ideas for a day trip to Nuremberg you could have in mind:

 Best time to visit Nuremberg, Germany

-Because of the weather in Germany, the timeframe for a perfect one day trip to Nuremberg can be rather extended.
-Thus starting with somewhere around April, and going all the way tp November I think the weather is just fine for you to make the best out of the escape.
+Because of the weather in Germany, the timeframe for a perfect one-day trip to Nuremberg can be rather extended.
+Thus starting with somewhere around April, and going all the way to November I think the weather is just fine for you to make the best out of the escape.

-However, as though August can have pretty nice summer weather, without the high temperatures, it is still a tourist month in Europe.
+However, through August can have pretty nice summer weather, without the high temperatures, it is still a tourist month in Europe.
 Which means crowds, high prices, and all that comes along.

 Also, December could be an option when you are looking to see one of the prettiest Christmas Marker in Germany.